BMO Alto

 Some of the top patterns I identified and later used in the wireframes were:

-• Using calculators to help customers understand product benefits and increase the stickiness of the product pages.
-This was also confirmed by past research done by our past testing as well
+Using calculators to help customers understand product benefits and increase the stickiness of the product pages.
+This was also confirmed by past reports done by the user research team

 I met with the brand team to understand how far we could deviate from the lighter branding in the Alto brand guidelines.
 Unfortunately, because the leadership had already approved the guidelines, the brand governance team was firm about adhering to them.